 As a dog owner, you need to vaccinate your dog regularly.
 Since many vaccines are available, it may be confusing to decide which shots are necessary and optional.
-You should schedule a visit your local vet to discuss the most appropriate shots as well as the vaccination schedule.
+You should schedule a visit to your local vet to discuss the most appropriate shots as well as the vaccination schedule.

 With these shots, your puppy is safe from life-threatening conditions.
-There are also non-core vaccines that can be administered based on age, lifestyle and location.
+There are also non-core vaccines that can be administered based on age, lifestyle, and location.